Practice Independent Living Skills

 We are delighted to work with Upton Parish Council in our planting and maintaining the flower bed at the amazing Tree War Memorial.

-Among the many examples we could share, we attend Chester House to feed the lams and arts and crafts, Barrett’s Snooker Club for professional training on full-size snooker tables, sport sessions at various locations, one-off visits to local Museums and Events, attending the cinema, going ten-pin bowling and visiting nearby towns using public transport.
+Among the many examples we could share, we attend Chester House to feed the lambs and do arts and crafts, Barrett’s Snooker Club for professional training on full-size snooker tables, sport sessions at various locations, one-off visits to local museums and events, attending the cinema, going ten-pin bowling and visiting nearby towns using public transport.

 Spectrum supports Gardening and the Environment

-Gardening is therapeutic and a great souce of calm.
+Gardening is therapeutic and a great source of calm.

 Both our venues have gardens where we make best use of space.
-In Duston we have a greenhouse on-site and an allotment in a short walk of our Centre.
-Our service users gain great satisfaction from growing fruit, herbs and vegetables from seed to harvest and then using in the cafe and cooking sessions.
+In Duston we have a greenhouse on-site and an allotment a short walk from our centre.
+Our service users gain great satisfaction from growing fruit, herbs and vegetables from seed to harvest and then using them in the cafe and cooking sessions.

-We made a positive environment contribution, both venues have solar panels, and service user activities include recycling products, litter picks, nature trails, and promoting re-use through our charity shop.
+We made a positive environmental contribution; both venues have solar panels, and service user activities include recycling products, litter picks, nature trails, and promoting reuse through our charity shop.
 We are always open to new ideas on how to promote the message of being green.

 Spectrum supports Looking after your health